There are plenty of options to practice English in Barcelona. Travelling abroad, signing up for an intensive English course, online learning, etc.

 Free and fun ways to practice English in Barcelona

-Let’s look at 10 cheap, or free activities to practice your English in Barcelona!
+Let’s look at 10 cheap, or free activities to practice English in Barcelona!

-How about going to the cinema in English?
+How about going to the cinema in English in Barcelona?

-Since we first started teaching English in Barcelona back in 2000, we’ve heard the following repeated a lot of times.
+Since we first started teaching English in Spain back in 2000, we’ve heard the following repeated a lot of times.
 “I prefer movies dubbed in Spanish or Catalan, as I want to relax”.

 In our experience, this is a missed opportunity.